uc-pomerojm/it3038c-scripts/README.md

 # it3038c-scripts

 First you have to create a virtual Enviroment in python and call it something.
-Here is the code to do so. virtualenv ~/venv/pillow
+Here is the code to do so.

+virtualenv ~/venv/pillow
 Source ~/venv/(the name you called the folder)/bin/activate

-Second you have to install pillow By typing pip install pillow type pip install pillow
+Second you have to install pillow

+type pip install pillow

 Here are some different thing you can do in pillow but first you have to load the image